hbozhao/e-autocat/README.md

 # e-autocat
-Core code for the paper "Fictitious Phase Separation in Li Layered Oxides Driven by Electro-Autocatalysis"
+Core matlab code for the paper "Fictitious Phase Separation in Li Layered Oxides Driven by Electro-Autocatalysis"

 fp_solver is the solver for the Fokker-Planck equation.
 Use PS_sim to generate the phase diagram of instability (Fig 5d)